 Flotation therapy is growing in popularity for reducing stress and pain, and speeding up healing.
 Now we find the evidence to back that up.

-What does smoking – which would necessarily include first-, second-, and third-hand smoking – have to do with stress and anxiety?
-How about depression?
+What does smoking – which would necessarily include first-, second-, and third-hand smoking – have to do with anxiety and depression?

 Shorter telomere length has been linked with shorter life span.
 New research finds stress, depression and an unstable family life as children decreases telomere length.